 Stephen Umpleby is an objects conservator and has been working in private practice since 2004 trading as Artefacts Conservation Services.
 He trained at DeMontfort University (2000-2002) and is an accredited member of the Institute of Conservation (ACR) and is listed on the Conservation Register.
 As well as working in private practice, he has also previously worked for Museum of London and National Trust and has held fellowships and internships at the National Museum of the American Indian, Smithsonian Institute and National Museums Scotland, Edinburgh.
 He provides a service in all aspects of objects conservation of a wide range of materials and object types (both organic and inorganic), including social history, ethnography, natural history, decorative and applied arts.
-Additional services include condition surveys and assessments of individual objects and collections, exhibition checking, assessments for loan and storage, mounting objects for exhibition and display (fabricating museum quality display mounts), packing objects for transportation, advising on storage and environmental control, and scale record drawing.
+Additional services include condition surveys and assessments of individual objects and collections, exhibition checking, assessments for loan and storage, mounting objects for exhibition and display (fabricating museum quality display mounts), packing objects for transportation and educational handling collections, advising on storage and environmental control, and scale record drawing.

 Stephen has successfully undertaken three significant artefact conservation projects for us over the last 3 years.

 These involved restoring wooden Boarding House War Memorial plaques, a metal Chapel Cross and thirteen metal Chapel plaques dedicated to Old Blues (Christ's Hospital alumni).
 The stabilised, conserved and aesthetically pleasing results are testimony to his expertise in this field, meticulous care and professional skills.